February 6, 1985: Frustrated by Apple’s shifting priorities, co-founder Steve Wozniak leaves the company to pursue outside interests.

-Woz wasn’t leaving Apple to do nothing, however.
-He had a new concept for a universal programmable remote control capable of operating everything from a VCR to a hi-fi system — an idea that in some ways prefigures the concept of futuristic centralized platforms like HomeKit.
+Woz didn’t leave Apple to do nothing, however.
+He had a new concept for a universal programmable remote control capable of operating everything from a VCR to a hi-fi system.
+Working alongside an engineer friend named Joe Ennis, Woz called his new company CL 9 (standing for “Cloud Nine”).

-Woz also enrolled at the University of California, Berkeley to complete his degree.
-Because the name “Steve Wozniak” was well-known in tech circles, Woz enrolled under the name Rocky Raccoon Clark.
+Woz also went back to school at the University of California, Berkeley, to complete his computer science degree.
+Because his name was well-known in tech circles, he enrolled under the pseudonym “Rocky Raccoon Clark.”

 Despite leaving Apple, Woz remained a shareholder and continued to receive a salary.
 Eventually, he came back as an adviser after Gil Amelio became Apple CEO in the mid-1990s.
 But Woz’s departure on this day in 1985 marked the end of his official tenure as a regular Apple employee (if you can even use that phrase with regard to a co-founder).